-There are three boat-in campsites with limited facilities at this park.
+There are swimming opportunities at this park.

 Campfires are permitted in designated areas.
 There is no wood provided.
 Park users should bring their own firewood.